 In order to get evidence for our trees, we need luck.
 Bad luck is what I would call the 1890 census records being destroyed in a fire or church records being burned in a vengeful conflict.

-Good luck is finding a full-page newspaper article detailing our great-great-great grandfather’s life and death.
-Our ancestors needed to be lucky enough to have the socioeconomic resources to have records created about them, and we need to be lucky enough to find those records.
+Good luck is finding a full-page article in an old newspaper detailing our great-great-great grandfather’s life and death.
+Our ancestors needed to be lucky enough to have the socioeconomic resources to have records created about them, or have unlucky circumstances create a life of infamy, and we need to be lucky enough to find those records.

 The records themselves also need to be “lucky” to survive centuries without being damaged.